 One concern arising from the market developments introduced in long-term care is that competition may have contributed to a further fragmentation of care provision.
-As a consequence, users, many of which are in a vulnerable situation now have to navigate an even more complex system of providers to address their needs of health and social care.
+As a consequence, users, many of which are in a vulnerable situation, now have to navigate an even more complex system of providers to address their needs of health and social care.
 At the same time, integrated care provision may rest on the concentration or at least coordination of several providers, thus negating possible benefits arising from competition (production efficiency) and choice (allocative efficiency).
-Policy makers may thus face a conundrum when pursuing policies that simultaneous aim to integrated care and increase choice and competition.
+Policy-makers may thus face a conundrum when pursuing policies that simultaneous aim to integrate care and increase choice and competition.

 This study set out to investigate whether choice and competition are compatible with integrated care and if not, what are the consequences for users?

 For this purpose, a comparative research approach was chosen to analyse differences within and between countries, namely in selected municipalities in Sweden (Norrtälje) and Germany (Dortmund and Leipzig).
 Germany was chosen as a comparator for Sweden because it represents arguably the most market-oriented governance of long-term care systems in Europe, a highly diverse provider market due to relatively low barriers to entry, and a high level of user choice based on a mix of benefits in cash and in kind.

 Fieldwork for this project (semi-structured expert interviews) took place between October 2014 and March 2015.
 The final report (August 2015) provides, first, an overview of theoretical considerations concerning the compatibility of choice and competition with integrated care as well as definitions of key concepts.
 Following the presentation of general framework conditions of health and long-term care systems in Sweden and Germany, and the presentation of the selected sites of case studies, the most important findings from expert-interviews are conferred in a comparative perspective.
 Finally, the discussion of findings leads to general conclusions and potential opportunities for mutual learning.